dbrack/dbrack.github.io/about.md

 title: About
 ---

-The-Dig is the personal website of me, Dominik.
+Brack.io is the personal website of me, Dominik.
 I'm a passionate Web Developer from Zurich, Switzerland.
 I'm interested in JavaScript, TypeScript and other great web technologies.

 I currently work at [FLYNT](http://www.flynt.io) where I focus on [React](https://facebook.github.io/react) and [TypeScript](http://www.typescriptlang.org) based projects.